humboldt-cs/acarteas-research/wherearewe.md

 next step is compiling in new directory (or moving things as the last step before delete)

-## hackathon
-free food
-no cost
-project

-#### cons:
-working with members of the community (highschoolers) with lower standards in the library

 ---

-##research
-looks good on res
-get into grad school
-offers different experience

-####cons:
-price tag - travel, stay, food, get in. travel time unsexy topic choice -- not parallel computing people

----

-Hackathon chosen.

 #3.8.2018
 We have manged to move all files and compiles in a subfolder for testing.